T-mac010203/MS-EdgeCast/README.md

 ## Coming Soon

-The code and data used in this study will be made publicly available soon.
+The code in this study will be made publicly available soon.
 Please stay tuned for updates.